 Choosing mediation is a great first step towards making your no-fault divorce go as smoothly as possible.

-But here are a few additional divorce mediation tips and a divorce mediation checklist to ensure your case stays on track and out of court.
+But here are a few additional divorce mediation tips and, towards the bottom of the post, a divorce mediation checklist, to ensure your case stays on track and out of court.

 9 Divorce Mediation Tips:

 Not only do you need to make the decision to mediate, but you also have to decide which mediator or divorce mediation team you’re going to entrust to guide you through the process.